 Ensures workers earn at least the local minimum wage after costs (one point)

 Ensures workers earn at least a local living wage after costs (one additional point)

 Mitigates task-specific risks (one point)

 Principle 3: Fair Contracts

 Provides clear and transparent terms and conditions (one point)

-Does not impose unfair contract terms (one additional point)
+Ensures that no unfair contract terms are imposed (one additional point)

 Principle 4: Fair Management

 Provides due process for decisions affecting workers (one point)